backdrop-contrib/revision_helper/README.md

 Revision Helper
 ======================

-This module provides options to:
+This very simple module provides options to:

 * Set a custom background color on node revisions
 * Add a warning message to node revisions

 The goal is make it clear and alert site editors when they are viewing a revision of a node that is not the active version.
+We are open to adding additional features to this module to help editors manage revisions.

 Installation